 Reviews will be undertaken in line with agreed dates.
 The review process will evaluate the impact and quality of the support and interventions.
-It will also take account of the views of the pupils and their parents.
-The class teacher, in conjunction with the SENDCo, will revise the support and outcomes based on the pupil's progress and development making any necessary amendments going forward, in consultation with parents and the pupil.
+It will also account for the pupils and their parents' views.
+The class teacher, in conjunction with support staff, external professionals, parents and SENDCo, will revise the support and outcomes based on the pupil's progress and development making any necessary amendments going forward.